DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - note: requiring users to enter a password and a PIN is NOT multifactor (both are something you know)
         - Type 1 + Type 2 + Type 3: A user needs to enter a password (Type 1 something you know ✏️), use a smart card (Type 2 something you have ✏️), and undergo a retina scan (Type 3 something you are ✏️).
         - Yubikeys, Titan Security Keys, and similar devices are examples of tokens i.e Type 2
-        - **Synchronous** soft tokens, such as Google Authenticator, use a time-based algorithm that generates a constantly changing series of codes. **Asynchronous** tokens typically require a challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
+        - **🔔Synchronous** soft tokens, such as Google Authenticator, use a time-based algorithm that generates a constantly changing series of codes.
+A synchronous token generates and displays onetime passwords e.g every 60 seconds, that are synchronized with an authentication server.
+        - **🔔Asynchronous** tokens typically require a challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
+An asynchronous token uses a challenge-­response process to generate the onetime password.
     - Two-factor methods:
         - **Hash Message Authentication Code (HMAC)**: includes a hash function used by the HMAC-based One-Time Password (HOTP) standard to create onetime passwords
         - **Time-based One-Time Password (TOTP)**: similar to HOTP, but uses a timestamp and remains valid for a certain time frame (e.g. 30 or 60 seconds)
             - e.g. phone-based authenticator app, where your phone is mimicking a hardware TOTP token (combined with userid/password is considered two-factor or two-step authentication)
         - **Email challenge**: popular method, used by websites, sending the user an email with a PIN
-        - Short Message Service (SMS) to send users a text with a PIN is another 2-factor method; note that NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
+        - Short Message Service (SMS) to send users a text with a PIN is another 2-factor method; note that ✏️NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
 - 5.2.3 Accountability
     - Two important security elements in an access control system are authorization and accountability
         - **Authorization**: subjects are granted access to objects based on proven identities
         - **Accountability**: users and other subjects can be held accountable for their actions when auditing is implemented
+            - Accurate identification and authentication are required to support accountability.
+            - Authentication is necessary to ensure a network supports accountability.
+Note that authentication indicates that a user claimed an identity such as with a username and proved the identity such as with a password.
+In other words, valid authentication includes identification.
+However, identification doesn't include authentication.
+If users could just claim an identity without proving it's their identity, the system doesn't support accountability.
     - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
         - Auditing provides accountability
+        - Auditing occurs after the logs have been created
+        - Logs record events, including who took an action, but without accurate identification and authentication, the logs can’t be relied on.
 - 5.2.4 Session management
     - Session management is important to use with any type of authentication system to prevent unauthorized access
     - Desktop/laptops: recommendation to use screensavers, although modern OSs have timeout/lock features